TithiHunka/Heart-Disease-Prediction-Using-Machine-Learning-Algorithims/README.md

 *   Most of the people having **'YES'ExerciseAngina** having heart disease.
 *   Most of the people having **'Flat' ST_Slope.**
 *   Most of the people having  **'Flat' ST_Slope** having heart disease.
+*
+## Observations of all 5 Algorithms:
+1) Accuracy of Logistic Regession is:90.1%

+2) Accuracy of Decision Tree is: 85%

+3) Accuracy of Random Forest is:89%

+4) Accuracy of Random Forest with PCA is:89%

+5) Accuracy of Navie Bayes is:91%
+## Conclusion:

+I studied in breifly about the data, its characteristics and its distribution.

+I explored some questions related to Heart Disease.

+I investigated in depth about the features which to retain and which to discard.

+I performed model training.

+I observed metrics for our prediction.

+This model now can help us in identifying Heart Disease on the basis of given features.